openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### ML-DSA signatures {#mldsa-signature}

-Throughout this specification ML-DSA refers to the pure ML-DSA version defined in [FIPS-204].
+Throughout this specification ML-DSA refers to the pure version ML-DSA, i.e., in contrast to the pre-hash variant, defined in [FIPS-204].

 For ML-DSA signature generation the default hedged version of `ML-DSA.Sign` given in [FIPS-204] is used.